jcavieresg/htps/README.md

+# Codes to reproduce:
-# Efficient estimation for a smoothing thin plate spline in a two-dimensional space
+### Efficient estimation for a smoothing thin plate spline in a two-dimensional space